 Ulysse Nardin, the Swiss watchmaking brand that gained its reputation thanks to the impeccable quality of its marine chronometers, has once again updated its unique Sonata alarm automatic wristwatch.

-First revealed five year ago, the Sonata series was presented in a choice of five models and included a GMT, a Big Date, a Count Down, and an Alarm watch.
+First revealed in 2003, the Sonata series presented you with a choice of five models including a GMT, a Big Date, a Count Down, and the Sonata Alarm.

-This time, the beautiful timepiece comes fitted with even freakier choice of materials.
+This time, the beautiful timepiece comes fitted with an even freakier choice of materials.

 The new Ulysse Nardin Sonata Silicium Limited Edition men’s watch has its golden dial replaced with a piece cut out of a silicon wafer.

 Yes, a close relative of the one that powers your computer and your iPhone and your microwave oven has finally made it to the sacred world of la Haute Horlogerie.
 Dreams do come true.
 Sure.

 Although some people may find the choice of materials outrageous, to me the silicon dial looks like a good solution to Sonata’s innate problem with legibility and lack of harmony: the dark-blue piece of Silicium nicely separates the elegant oval-shaped hour and minute hands from the second-layer dial with its curtain-like Geneva stripes decoration.